pkolo/pkolo.github.io/README.md

 https://pkolo.github.io/

 Portfolio page for my various works-in-progress.
-Also a space for me to play around with Elm, a nice frontend language.
+Also a space for me to play around with Elm, a nice frontend language that I would like to learn more about.